rometaidla/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.

+Training data from 2nd track was not used in final model.
+Although I tried to train model for second track separately.

 ##### Normalization
 Keras lambda layer is used to normalize data around mean 0, which improves vanishing gradients and also increases convergence.